jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_kell.md

   </p>

   <p>
     "Rizzuto.
-He is making $50,000, and I think I should make more than him &mdash; he doesn't hit .300 every year."
+He is making $50,000, and I think I should make more than him&mdash;he doesn't hit .300 every year."
   </p>

   <p>